• Skip to primary navigation

 Klong Parao Beach, Koh Chang, Thailand

-Taking a walk on one of the many spacious beaches on Koh Chang.
+Take a walk on one of the many spacious beaches in Koh Chang.

 Aerial view of White Sands, Koh Chang Thailand